ErikAllanKincaid/Hardware/Kaitian-CM1309_LaserCutter/README.md

 # Kaitian CM1309 Laser Cutter Calibration

 You should not be afraid to calibrate your laser cutter.

+The error is magnified the larger the piece being cut.
+So someone cutting a small piece may see no calibration problem, then cut a larger piece and see the calibration problem.

 ### Materials:
 1. Thin wood stock to cut and measure.